 Legal Practice I covers case synthesis and statutory analysis, as well as the principles and practice of legal writing, legal research, and client interviewing and counseling.
 It also introduces legal citation format.
 In this first semester, students will write objective legal analyses in the format of office memos and a client letter.

-Legal Practice II extends the principles of objective legal writing to persuasive legal writing and oral argument.
+Legal Practice II extends the principles of objective legal writing to persuasive legal writing, appellate advocacy, and oral argument.
 It also introduces alternative dispute resolution (ADR) and contract drafting.

 A: Legal Practice is a full-year, six-credit course that all first-year law students are required to take.
 Students typically have the same professor for both Legal Practice I and II.

-Q: Why is the Legal Practice Program at Texas Tech Law so excellent?
+Q: What makes the Legal Practice Program at Texas Tech Law so special?

-A: Tech's program is superior for several reasons.
-First, the faculty members come from a diverse, distinguished, and practical background.
-Second, the Legal Practice courses are aimed at providing each student with a diverse array of practical research and writing experiences, so that he or she is familiar with these areas when he or she graduates and enters the practice of law.
-Finally, the small student-to-professor ratio in the Legal Practice Program assures that each student gets the attention and assistance that he or she deserves.
+A: Texas Tech's program is superior for several reasons.
+First, the faculty members come from diverse, distinguished, and practical backgrounds.
+Second, the Legal Practice courses are aimed at providing each student with a diverse array of practical research and writing experiences, so that each student is familiar with these areas before graduating and entering the practice of law.
+Finally, the low student-to-professor ratio in the Legal Practice Program assures that each student gets individual attention and opportunities to grow.

 Q: What kinds of backgrounds and experiences do the professors who teach Legal Practice have?

-A: All of Texas Tech's Legal Practice professors have a wide variety of both teaching and practical experience.
-All full-time professors who teach Legal Practice are tenured, full professors of law and have been teaching at Texas Tech Law for at least seven years (one more than seventeen).
+A: Texas Tech's Legal Practice professors have a wide variety of both teaching and practical experience.
+All full-time professors who teach Legal Practice are tenured, and tenure-track.
 The professors who teach Legal Practice have experience in highly regarded national and regional law firms, in state and federal clerkships, and in the state and federal government.
 Furthermore, they are respected legal scholars in a variety of subject matters including teaching pedagogy, adoption and foster care, reproductive justice, and environmental law.
-Professors who teach in the nationally ranked Legal Practice Program are licensed in New Mexico, North Dakota, Pennsylvania, Texas, and the District of Columbia, as well as admitted to practice in a variety of federal courts.
+Professors who teach in the nationally ranked Legal Practice Program are licensed in numerous states and are admitted to practice in a variety of federal courts.